Morphology of anisotropic chains in a magneto-rheological fluid during aggregation and disaggregation processes: Materials and Methods

-Our magneto-rheological sample consists on a commercial aqueous suspension of super-paramagnetic particles, (Estapor M1-070/60).
-These particles are composed by a polystyrene matrix with embedded magnetite crystals ($Fe_{3}O_{4}$) of small diameter ($10$ nm).
+The magneto-rheological sample consists on a commercial aqueous suspension of super-paramagnetic particles (Estapor M1-070/60).
+These particles are composed of a polystyrene matrix with embedded magnetite crystals ($Fe_{3}O_{4}$) of small size ($\sim 10$ nm).
 Since these iron oxide grains are randomly oriented inside the micro-particles, the resulting average magnetic moment is negligible in the absence of an external magnetic field.
-The super-paramagnetic particles have a radius $a = 0.48$ $\mu m$ and a density $\rho \sim 1.85$ g/$cm^{3}$ with a magnetic content of $54.7\%$.
+The super-paramagnetic particles have a radius $a = 0.48$ $\mu m$ and a density $\rho \sim 1.85$ g/$cm^{3}$ with a magnetic content of $54.7\%$ in weight.

-The particles are denser than water and, therefore, they sediment to the bottom of the container.
-The height probability distribution of the particles can be calculated \cite{Faucheux} and, for the particles here used, it can be shown that 80 \% of the particles lie in a narrow layer above the bottom glass plate, with a thickness of, approximately, twice the particle diameter.
-Hence, most of the particles are captured with a narrow field depth optical system, and the images correspond to an effective two-dimensional system.

-The surface of the latex micro-spheres is functionalized with carboxylic groups.
-The suspension has been also provided with a $1$ g/l concentration of a surfactant (sodium dodecil sulfate).
-For these kind of suspensions we have measured a zeta potential by means of a Malvern Zetasizer Nano, obtaining values in between $-110$ mV and $-60$ mV for suspension pH in the range $6-7$, reflecting the presence of an electrostatic repulsive force in the system.